benhook1013/space-game/DESIGN.md

 - On-screen joystick and fire button mirror keyboard controls (WASD + Space).
 - Input handling stays isolated from rendering for easier testing.
+- `N` toggles a minimap overlay for navigation.
 - `H` toggles a help overlay for quick reference, and `Esc` closes it when visible.